Oumayma68/LinuxGUI-Connect-From-Windows/README.md

  ```bash
  chmod +x ~/.xsession
  ```
- 5.Restart the VM and Reconnect
+ 5. Restart the VM and Reconnect
  ```bash
  sudo reboot
  ```
- 6.If the Problem Persists , Ensure that Xfce is properly installed:
+ 6. If the Problem Persists , Ensure that Xfce is properly installed:
  ```bash
  sudo apt install --reinstall xfce4
  ```